Flakster/New-Joiner-Tasks-Tool/README.md

-# New Joiner Tasks Tool
+# New Joiners Tasks Tool

 An application that allows the administrative staff from a company to upload PDF or docx files with the profile of the new employees, in order to extract basic information to be shared with some other services by usign a message broker.
 These services are: persistancy of extracted info in a database, tasks management and assignment, and, reports creation.